 How to Cook A Ham Like A Pro | Knowing the Ham

 Ham comes in a few different options like country hams, city hams, and canned hams.
-Firstly, stay away from canned hams, that should be obvious.
+Firstly, stay away from canned hams, which should be obvious.
 Country hams are uncooked hams and aren’t spiral sliced.
-City hams usually come precooked and just need to be reheated, to find these hams look for the “ready-to-eat” on the label or for reheating instructions.
+City hams usually come precooked and just need to be reheated, to find these hams look for the “ready-to-eat”.

 How to Cook A Ham Like A Pro | Plumped is Not Good